saeed-sufi/ned/README.md

 * `wp_head()` function lets wordpress to be in control of the `head` section so that if you add a plugin later and it has its own css files, wordpress would take care of them too.

 * `functions.php` lets us to have a conversation with the wordpress system.
 All the other php files in theme folder are actually template files which dictates how an html file is shown to the user.

 * `add_action()` function is very important because this is the function that tells wordpress **what to do when!**.
 The first argument of this function is responsible for this.
 These first arguments are the **hooks** that we need to hook on to.
+The second argument is the name of the function we want to wordpress to run.

 * `wp_footer()` at the end of the **footer.php** file (right before the ending body tag) is responsible for activating the js files which typically run at the end of the page loading.